Ridepulse/Ridepulse-control/README.md

 # Important notes:
  ❗ Main.mp4 and Gameday.mp4 are needed in the Rendering_boarding folder, this is also the place where the rendering function saves them.
  ❗ DMG needs to be manually put in the folder 'Scorebord' because the file size is too large for GitHub.
+ ❗ SPOTIFY: The autoplay new songs needs to be turned off!

 # Keyboard shortcuts:
 ESC: Exits a text field